nsetzer/daedalus-games/csp2.md

 The server knows at what time each message was received, and can estimate the latency for each client.
 This information can be used to rewind the state to what a particular player was actually seeing at a specific point in time.

+clients should send a special object-input message with a lag compensation flag the message indicates that the server should perform lag compensation when processing the message e.g. if its a collision, look at the state history for the two characters

+10)
+split axertc_client in axertc_client and axertc_daedalus_client

 8) other notes